 Will you publish this as an e-book?

 I’d like to, but we’ll see!
 It depends both on demand and on how well the Patreon does.
 The serial as it appears on the website is un-edited, and if I put out an e-book I’d want it to be at a professional level.
 That means developmental editing, proofreading, cover art, and layout, all of which require time and money.
-Since this whole project is an experiment, I’m going to hold off on any final decisions on this count until I have a chance to see how things are going. =)
+Since this whole project is an experiment, I’m going to hold off on any final decisions on this count.

 What happens once you finish this book?

 I’m glad you’re looking that far ahead!
-I planned Tea Princess Chronicles as a trilogy, so in theory, once book 1 is done, I’ll take a little while to re-group and then hopefully get started on the sequel!
-After THAT, I have some ideas already for future novels in the same world centering some side characters.
-But this project is a big experiment for me, so how likely I am to write more depends hugely on how book 1 goes.
+I planned Tea Princess Chronicles as a trilogy, so once I finish a book for this project, I’ll take a little while to re-group and then get started on the sequel!
+After THAT, I have some ideas already for future novels in the same world centering some side characters, but we’ll see how it goes!

 Still have questions?
 Feel free to email me at tea.princess.chronicles [at] gmail [dot] com!
 I’d love to hear from you.